matthias-reis/carda-gatsby/content/articles/2021/12/karin-park-thot-perry-frank-1.md

 The musician processes these terrible images with his EP.
 While listening to the songs, I can see the changing nature, the radical cuts, and the fire's brutality in front of my mind's eye.
 Yet, I can also sense the desire for escape, a solution, peace and the end of the dangerous situation.

 The title track "Morning View" is a song that the artist has performed since 2020.
 The strong drone sounds in the background characterise the track, pouring into a series of swelling guitar chords, only to come back together in harmony towards the end, setting the stage for the rest of the record.
-It feels like an aria for an opera, holding up a mirror to show us our fear – the fear of our Helplessness and failure.
+It feels like an aria for an opera, holding up a mirror to show us our fear – the fear of our helplessness and failure.

 I want to share the second song on the EP with you.
 "Alagon" is a thoughtful drone piece with an unexpected development.